 Get an Application

-Pick up an application at your local County Department of Human or Social Services office download the application by clicking on an application below, or apply on-line by clicking here.
+Pick up an application at your local County Department of Human or Social Services office, download the application by clicking on the appropriate selection below, or apply on-line by clicking here .
 You can also call your County office to have an application mailed or faxed to you.

 |Application||Solicitud de Asistencia Publica|

 |Application (Large Print)|